 Magnolia Health's Quality Improvement Committee reviews and adopts an annual Quality Program and Quality Work Plan that aligns with the health plan's strategic vision and goals and appropriate industry standards.
 The Quality Department implements and supports performance/quality improvement activities as required by state or federal contract, including quality improvement projects and/or chronic care improvement projects as required by state or federal regulators, and accreditation needs.
-Focus studies and health care initiatives also include behavioral health care issues and/or strategies.
+Focus studies and health care initiatives to identify and reduce inequities also include behavioral health care issues and/or strategies.

-The health plan utilizes traditional quality/risk/utilization management approaches to identify activities relevant to the health plan programs or a specific member population and that describe an observable, measurable, and manageable issue.
+The health plan utilizes traditional quality/risk/population health and utilization management approaches to identify activities relevant to the health plan programs or a specific member population and that describe an observable, measurable, and manageable issue.
 Initiatives are identified through analysis of key indicators of care and service based on reliable data which indicate the need for improvement in a particular clinical or non-clinical area.
 Baseline data may come from: performance profiling of contracted providers, mid-level providers, ancillary providers, and organizational providers; provider office site evaluations; focus studies; utilization information (over- and under-utilization performance indicators); sentinel event monitoring; trends in member complaints, grievances, and/or appeals; issues identified during care coordination; and/or referrals from any source indicating potential problems, including those identified by affiliated hospitals and contracted providers.
 Other initiatives may be selected to test an innovative strategy or as required by state or federal contract.
-Projects and focus studies reflect the population served with consideration of social determinants of health, age groups, disease categories, and special risk status.
+Projects and focus studies reflect the population served with consideration of cultural preferences, disparity reduction, social determinants and drivers of health, age groups, disease categories, and special risk status.